 How is the credibility of the POLY4 crop trial results assessed?

-Have any independent crop trial results been published in academic journals or papers to support Sirius’ results?
+Have any independent crop trial results been published in academic journals or papers to support POLY4s’ results?

-As of April 2018, Sirius Minerals sponsored agronomic research has been published in three science journals (International Scholars Journals, Powder Technology and HortScience) with one further agronomic paper currently in press.
+POLY4 sponsored agronomic research has been published in five science journals (Journal of Plant Nutrition, Agronomy Journal, International Scholars Journals, Powder Technology and HortScience).

 Much of the historic assessment of polyhalite as a fertilizer (Terelak, 1975, 1974; Panitkin, 1967; Marchesi Sociats, 1948; Lepeshkov and Shaposhnikova, 1958; Boratynski and Turyna, 1971; Fraps and Schmidt, 1932; Simrnova, 1965; Mercik, 1981) demonstrated that polyhalite could be used with equal or greater effect than other potassium fertilizers across a very broad range of important crops.

 Granular polyhalite also proved an effective slow release potassium (K) fertilizer to usefully boost K uptake by ryegrass over a longer season (Mercik, 1981).
 Polyhalite also increased sulphur (S) uptake (Mercik, 1981), which is increasingly deficient for crops in Europe (EEA, 2012) and elsewhere.
 Furthermore, in deficient soils polyhalite was fully capable of providing magnesium to boost crop yields of potatoes, beets (Panitkin, 1967), and buckwheat (Boguszweski et al, 1968).
 Further assessments were made in the USA (Barbarick, 1989 and 1991) which confirmed equal or greater crop yields and nutrient uptake, compared to standard fertilizer.
 Consequently, polyhalite was accepted as a good fertilizer for K, Ca, Mg and S.